 Remember, it’s all programmable with SMS APIs, so you can easily change the frequency and timing of the SMS notification depending on your needs.

 Quick tip: Here’s another use case for SMS to improve productivity.
 Logistics companies constantly face the problem of delivering packages to a customer only to find they are not at home to answer the door.
 The problem gets worse especially for cash-on-delivery orders where the company must re-arrange delivery on another day.
 With an SMS API, logistics companies can send automated reminders with options to reschedule package delivery ahead of time.
-This way, they can increase ease and convenience in the customer experience and reduce failed deliveries at the same time.

 Broadcast high volume of messages for critical scenarios